 persistent_cache_messages_processed_total | counter | Total number of messages processed |

-To configure the SDK to use the Redis cache, provide the redis
+To configure the SDK to use the Redis cache, provide theredis config during initialization:

 Benchmarks

-Based on internal benchmarks, a single instance of the persistent-cache-service
+Based on internal benchmarks, a single instance of thepersistent-cache-service runs efficiently with the following configuration:

 - CPU and memory: 1 vCPU and 512MB RAM.